HojeChun/ChunGroupWebsite/index.md

 {% capture text %}

 We are always looking for motivated undergraduate interns and MS and PhD students.
-We are building a collaborative and supportive research environment in the lab.
+We are building a collaborative and supportive research environments in the lab.

 {%
   include button.html